• Artist : Maryse Casol

 • Sennelier Oil on Cotton Canvas

-• Canvas : Bambino Gianfrancesco
+• Canvas and Frame : Bambino Gianfrancesco

 • 30" x 24" - 76 cm x 61 cm